 At Gap Investments, we have many qualified loan applications come to us regularly.
-Our underwriters choose the best ones based on our previous experience with mortgages, and we work to establish terms that work for both parties.
+Our analysts choose the best ones based on previous experience with mortgages, and we work to establish terms that work for both parties.

 How do you value the properties?

-How long do I lend out the money for?
+How long do I lend out the money?

 What is an interest-only loan?

 An interest-only loan is a loan in which, for a set term, the borrower pays only the interest on the principal, with the principal balance unchanged throughout the loan.
 At the end of the interest-only period, the borrower will pay off the loan principal.